Careers360 Logo

 Adventitious root

-The primary root is replaced by a large number of roots at its base of the stem to constitute the Fibrous roots
+The primary root is replaced by a large number of roots at the base of the stem to constitute the Fibrous roots

-The examples of plants with adventitious roots include grass, banyan tree, maize etc.
+Examples of plants with adventitious roots include grass, banyan trees, maize etc.

 (c) Apocarpous and syncarpous ovary